Skip to main content

 Year 9

 Year 9 students continue with one hour of Art weekly, now exploring themes based on past GCSE questions.
 Media explored includes fine art, textiles, photography, and digital work.
-Artists include Tim Burton, Ingrid Dijkers, CJ Hendry, and Michael Craig-Martin.
+Artists include Jean Michel Basquiat, Henry Moore, Ingrid Dijkers, CJ Hendry, Hattie Stewart and Michael Craig-Martin.
 Students begin building a skeleton portfolio in preparation for GCSE.
 Term 2 introduces branding and identity in art and design, linking to careers in the creative industries.
 All work is supported by continued literacy development.
+The fundamentals of are are still ever present as pupils continue their art journey.

 Term 1: Monster